Mq-/logwatch-rsnapshot/README.md

 This is a logwatch filter for Rsnapshot logfiles.
-It collects, if there were errors in the rsnapshot logfile.
-It reports successfull runs of rsnapshot
+It reports successfull executions of rsnapshot and any error that appears in the logfiles.

 ## Example output